How To Create A Balcony Garden Journal

 Garden journals have been used for centuries, dating back to traditional farmers who recorded seasonal patterns, planting times, and crop yields.
 In more urban settings, balcony gardens emerged as a solution to limited space in densely populated areas.
 As urban gardening gained popularity, so did the need for structured gardening journals to track plants that thrived in small, confined areas.
 Over time, gardeners realized the value of detailed documentation, not just for planning but also for troubleshooting issues such as pests, nutrient deficiencies, and changing environmental conditions.

-See also Unique Herbs To Grow On Your Balcony
+See also How To Incorporate Fairy Lights Into Your Balcony Garden

 Current State Analysis